 which is on the order of $N^\frac{-1}{2}$.
 If $q > N^\frac{1}{2}$, then the above probability is $O \left( \log N \cdot N^{\frac{-1}{4} + \epsilon} \right)$ for all $\epsilon$.
 Thus, the total probability is at most on the order of $N^\frac{-1}{2} + \log N \cdot N^{\frac{-1}{4} + \epsilon}$, which approaches zero as $N\rightarrow \infty$, and so we are done. \end{proof}

-\begin{theorem} For $N \ge 7$, let $5 \le p, q \le N$ be randomly chosen distinct primes, and let $n = pq$.
-Let $E(\Z/n\Z)$ be a randomly chosen elliptic curve for which $n$ is a Type I elliptic Korselt number.
-Assuming Conjecture~\ref{odc}, we have
+\begin{theorem} For $N \ge 7$, let $5 \le p, q \le N$ be uniformly chosen distinct primes, and let $n = pq$.
+Let $E(\Z/n\Z)$ be an elliptic curve chosen uniformly among those for which $n$ is an elliptic Korselt number of Type I. We have

 \end{theorem}